mrmierzejewski/hugo-theme-console/README.md

 ## Example Site

-If you want to run the example site, please run the following command:
+To run the example site, please type the following command:

 ```
 makefile hugo-server